 - 1 cup and 1 tablespoon (310 grams) salt

 - 1 cup and 1/2 tablespoon (113 grams) Israel paprika

 - 1/4 cup (58 grams) ground black pepper

 - 3 tablespoons (24 grams) ancho chili power

 - 3 1/2 tablespoons (28 grams) chipotle powder

 Mix well and sift through a China cap.

-Toss trimmed chicken wings in marinade, cover and place in refrigerator over night 12-20 hrs.
-Drain marinade well in colander but don’t dry off.
+- Toss trimmed chicken wings in the marinade, cover, and place in refrigerator overnight 12-20 hrs.
+Drain marinade well in a colander but don’t dry off.

-Lightly sprinkle rub on wings and let sit while you start you fire.
+- Lightly sprinkle rub on wings and let sit while you start your fire.
 Smoke wings on indirect heat with cherry wood at 225 degrees.
 Turn wing after 30 minutes and continue cooking.

-After 1 hour, lightly coat wings with BBQ sauce (they should be 160 degrees).
-Place in disposable pan to hold the amount of chicken wings one layer and wrap tightly with foil.
+- After 1 hour, lightly coat wings with BBQ sauce (they should be 160 degrees).
+Place in a disposable pan to hold the number of chicken wings one layer and wrap tightly with foil.
 Cook until wings reach 185-190 degrees (approximately 30 minutes).